 Unfortunately, this person might not be available when you come into the ISSS office.
 The best way to see a specific advisor is to email that person or call the ISSS front desk to find out the advisor's availability.
 We will let you know at what point during the week that person has office hours for one-on-one advising, and you can sign in for a walk-in appointment during those hours.
 While advisors will occassionally make appointments outside of their office hours, this is uncommon and will probably require you to wait much longer for a solution to your situation: it is usually faster and more convenient for you to sign-in to see the on-duty advisor at a time that works for you.
 Please see the previous question for more information on why you do not need to see the same advisor each time you come into the office.

-Only when you have emailed us first to let us know the name of the person who will be picking up your document.
-You can send this email to firstname.lastname@example.org.
-Whoever is picking up the document must bring a photo ID or we cannot release your document to them.
-This is to ensure your privacy and safety as your immigration documents contain personal information.
+In order to authorize a friend to pick-up a document on your behalf, you must submit the Mailing or Third-Party Pick-Up Authorization Form.
+Whoever is picking up the document must bring a photo ID or we cannot release your document to them. his is to ensure your privacy and safety as your immigration documents contain personal information.

 NO!
 Never take the word of a friend or family member when it comes to immigration regulations, even if that person also attended CU Boulder.
 You should always double-check with an ISSS advisor before you make any decisions that might affect your immigration status.